 Within one month of receiving the award, you will be required to submit a project proposal of no more than three pages, which includes:

-• A clearly articulated abstract, aims, research strategy and approach, and relevance to the field of childhood anxiety and/or depression
+• A clearly articulated abstract, specific aims, research strategy and approach, and relevance to the field of childhood anxiety and/or depression

 • A detailed budget of up to $20,000, including a budget justification of no more than two pages